FAQs

 • What are embedded tutors and consultants?

-Some of our services (e.g., Content Tutoring, Speech, Writing) allow faculty or instructional staff members to request a consultant or content tutor to be assigned to their course section(s).
-The kinds of support offered varies depending on the service type and the faculty/staff member’s request.
-Support offered can include 1:1 appointments with students, drop-ins, class attendance, and/or class visits to Weinstein Learning Center locations.
-To see which courses are supported, visit our Search by Course tool.
-Your instructor will provide additional information on how your class will work with the embedded tutor/consultant this semester.
+Some of our services (e.g., Content Tutoring, Speech Studio, Writing Studio) allow faculty or instructional staff members to request an assigned consultant or tutor for their course section(s).
+The support offered varies depending on the service type and the faculty or staff member’s request.
+Support can include 1:1 appointments with students, drop-in hours, class attendance, and/or class visits to the Weinstein Learning Center.
+Your instructor will provide additional information about how your class will work with the embedded tutor or consultant.

 • How can I collaborate with the WLC?

 We welcome collaboration across campus departments!
-If you would like to request embedded support for your course, please find more information here.
 For workshop, class visit, or other event requests, please contact us at wlc@richmond.edu.

-• How do I become a consultant or tutor?
+• How do I become a WLC student employee?

 All Weinstein Learning Center student employees participate in an application and interview process.
 Open positions are posted in Workday.
 Once selected, candidates will be prompted to complete pre-employment paperwork if they have not yet held a job on campus, and then they will begin position-specific training.
 WLC student employees engage in ongoing training throughout their time in their roles.